 Journals have always had a strong presence at UNB.
 English Studies in Canada, the journal of the Association of Canadian College University Teachers of English (ACCUTE), was edited here during its first ten years (1975-1985).
-Several members of the Department serve on editorial boards of prestigious journals, and currently the Department is home to three journals of its own.
+Several members of the Department serve on editorial boards of prestigious journals, and currently the Department is home to three journals of its own--The Fiddlehead, Studies in Canadian Literature, and Qwerty--in addition to being the temporary home of Florilegium.

-Studies in Canadian Literature/ Études en littérature canadienne is a bilingual, biannual journal that publishes on all topics and periods in Canadian literature.
-In addition, this refereed journal publishes occasional special issues, including Writing Canadian Space in 1998, Past Matters in 2002 and Canadian Poetry in 2005.
+Studies in Canadian Literature/ Études en littérature canadienne is a bilingual, biannual refereed journal that publishes on all topics and periods in Canadian literature.
+It is co-edited by John C. Ball at UNB and Herb Wyile of Acadia University, with editorial assistance performed by graduate students.
+It publishes occasional special issues, including Writing Canadian Space in 1998, Past Matters in 2002 and Canadian Poetry in 2005.
 Each year, one or two graduate students serve as editorial assistants.
-For more information, visit the SCL website.

 Qwerty is an award-winning literary journal that features work by established and emerging writers.
 This publication is run entirely by UNB English’s graduate students, and provides experience in the fields of editing, managing, publishing, web design, and advertising.